 - Seek out professional advice and information

 When we are sick or injured we head straight to the doctor.
-We should do the same with our mental health and treat it with the same level of care and concern we do a physical problem.
+We should do the same with our mental health and treat it with the same level of care and concern that we do when we have a physical illness or injury.
+Check out the "Getting Help" section above to find out who you can talk to if you need to.